Federal Public Key Infrastructure

 The participating CAs and the policies, processes, and auditing of all the participants are referred to as the Federal Public Key Infrastructure (FPKI).

 The FPKI includes US federal, state, local, tribal, and territorial governments, as well as international governments and commercial organizations that work together to provide services for the benefit of the federal government.

-The FPKI Policy Authority (FPKIPA) maintains two certificate policies (Common Policy Framework, and Federal Bridge) to which all Certification Authorities map their policies.
+The FPKI Policy Authority (FPKIPA) maintains two certificate policies (Common Policy Framework and Federal Bridge).
+All cross-certified CA certificate policies are mapped to the Federal Bridge certificate policy.

 Common Policy Framework

 - Review the X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework

-- X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program (PDF, May 2018)
+- Common Policy X.509 Certificate and Certificate Revocation List (CRL) Profiles (PDF, September 2020)